-Over twenty years of teaching teams and organisations to support their discussions with pen and paper we kept meeting the same insight so often it became familiar and we gave it a name: the one-third rule or the thirds rule.
+Over twenty years of teaching teams and organisations to support their discussions with pen and paper we kept meeting the same insight so often it became so familiar we gave it a name: the one-third rule or the thirds rule.
 Someone in the team would say it is not us it's them.
 Or it's the management, or the system or the professions and consultants who dip in and out of everyday working life.
 Or although it went unsaid everyone would go away with a nagging feeling it is all their fault.
 The blame or the responsibility would pinball around.
-It's you? is it us? or them? or the system?
+It's you? is it us? or them?
+Is it me?
+Or the system?
 These are uncomfortable moments which undermine our reflective capacity.
 As one person put it.
 You don't play the game of sticking the tail on the donkey because the donkey might be you.
-Or more personally it is all your fault.
-Or more martyred it is all me.

 Mapping moments at work in teams, especially where there is a complex mix of roles and tasks something surprising often happens.
 We notice that we are working with a mixture of roles and responsibilities.
 The fingers stop pointing at each other and point at the different places on the map with observations and then negotiations about me being here on the map and you being there.
 We hover and shimmer between different points of view and ways of seeing and saying things.
-Looking at the map of the keywords in the conversation it is more clear that there are several patterns of relating going on at once.
+Looking at the map of the keywords in the conversation, it is clearer that there are several patterns of relating going on at once.
 The map measures up to this complex push and pull of influence and control as well as the call and response of voices for and against one solution or one line of responsibility and another.